How To Install R Packages From Command Line

 And the command output:

-Here you can find the list of all available R mirrors in various geographical locations.
+Here, you can find the list of all available R mirrors in various geographical locations.
 You should select the nearest CRAN mirror to your place, especially if you have a slow Internet connection.

-And finally, it is essential to remember that a package that depends on another cannot be detached from the system.
+Finally, it is essential to remember that a package that depends on another cannot be detached from the system.

 Where Are R Packages Installed?

-Depending on the operating system you are using (Windows, macOS, Linux/UNIX) or your user privileges, the location of the installed R packages may differ as well as the access to the R package installation folder.
+Depending on the operating system you are using (Windows, macOS, Linux/UNIX) or your user privileges, the location of the installed R packages may differ, as well as the access to the R package installation folder.

 To find out the patch where R is storing its packages, type in R the following command: